Sony’s new HT-A7000 flagship soundbar supports Dolby Atmos, DTS:X and HDMI 2.1

 Sony has announced two premium home cinema speaker systems designed to offer flexible, immersive audio.

-Sony says that the HT-A7000 can create virtual surround sound calibrated to your room's acoustics, though if you find it lacking, you could also add the SA-RS3S wireless rear speakers for £450.
-Go all in, and the entire system will set you back a hefty £2350.
+Sony says that the HT-A7000 can create virtual surround sound calibrated to your room's acoustics, though if you find it lacking, you could also add the SA-RS3S wireless rear speakers for £450 ($350, AU$649).

 There is, however, a very impressive spec sheet to go with this premium price point.
 Both the HT-A7000 and HT-A9 (below) have support for Dolby Atmos/DTS:X and HDMI 2.1 features, including 8K video, Dolby Vision and 4K@120Hz.
 For streaming, there’s Chromecast built-in, Apple Airplay and Bluetooth, as well as support for 360 Reality Audio and hi-res music, plus compatibility with Amazon Alexa and Google Assistant.